-There are no bible verses on this specific subject.
+There are no Bible verses on this specific subject.
 But there is still a lot to say about the difference between human beings and animals.
-Whereas people are created in God’s image (Genesis 1:26, 27), animals are not.
+Whereas people are created in God’s image (Genesis 1:26-27), animals are not.
 People are able to enter into a relationship with God, whereas animals can’t.
 Human beings are engaged in religious activities, whereas animals are not.
 The longing for God is uniquely human.

 God seeks reconciliation on a personal, individual level.

 Even though all of creation was affected when Adam and Eve sinned, it is only with human beings that God seeks reconciliation on a personal, individual level.
-God desires a personal relationship with men and women and He opened the way for that through his Son, Jesus Christ (Heb.
-10:19-22).
+God desires a personal relationship with men and women and He opened the way for that through his Son, Jesus Christ (Hebrews 10:19-22).
 Each person who puts his or her trust in Jesus will be saved and reconciled with God (1 John 4:15).
-There is no bible verse indicating that animals also need to put their trust in Jesus.
+There is no Bible verse indicating that animals also need to put their trust in Jesus.
 It is on a more general level that creation, including animals, were reconciled to God.
 When Jesus died on the cross, He ‘reconciled to (God) all things, whether on earth or in heaven, making peace by the blood of his cross.’(Colossians 1:20)

 Animals will remain part of God’s creation